lostanlen/scattering.m/doc/manual/wavelets.rst

 RLC wavelets are the default when transforming across octaves in a spiral scattering transform.
 Aside from the quality factor, it does not have any specific parameter.

 ..
-[Mal08] S. Mallat, A Wavelet Tour of Signal Processing, Third Edition: The Sparse Way, 3rd ed.
-Academic Press, 2008, p.
-832.
+TODO: Document the equation \alpha = \xi / (2Q) in the developer's documentation.

 ..
+[Mal08] Mallat, S. A Wavelet Tour of Signal Processing, Third Edition: The Sparse Way.
+832 (Academic Press, 2008).
-[VAS14] A. Venkitaraman, A. Adiga, and C. S. Seelamantula, “Auditory-motivated Gammatone wavelet transform,” Signal Processing, vol. 94, pp. 608–619, 2014.
+..
+[VAS14] Venkitaraman, A., Adiga, A. & Seelamantula, C. S. Auditory-motivated Gammatone wavelet transform.
+Signal Processing 94, 608–619 (2014).